iEngage/java-sdk/docs/CollaborationApi.md

 Comment on posted blog

 This service allows a user to comment on a blog.
 The following fields(key:value) are required to be present in the Comment JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. blogId (Path Parameter)&lt;/br&gt;2. commentText &lt;/br&gt;
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API. **Required fields**      1. blogId (Path Parameter)     2. commentText

 ### Example
 ```java